Heritage story preview: Essex farmworker flogged

-Farm rioter William Acres from North Essex was banished to a penal colony, but he vanished after his pardon… Read his shocking true story now
+Farm rioter William Acres from North Essex was banished to the Devil’s Island penal colony, flogged and treadmilled.
+But he vanished after his pardon… Read his shocking true story now.

 Farmhand William Acres, 22, worked on a farm in Walton Le Soken, North Essex, until, in 1831, a newly invented threshing machine took over his job and those of eight other workers… Powered by three horses, it required only three workers to operate.
 This resulted in impoverished and angry farmhands ready to riot and wreck the machines that cost them their jobs.

-Early threshing machines (see our image) were used to thresh and separate grain from stalks and chaff.
-This freed farmers and their labourers from a slow and laborious process that had remained for thousands of years.
+Early threshing machines were used to thresh and separate grain from stalks and chaff.
+This freed farmers and their labourers from a slow, laborious process that had endured for thousands of years.

 Long days on the treadmill for rule breaking.